corbin-zip/bioserver-go/README.md

-# Open Source Outbreak Server
+# Open Source Outbreak Server: Go Edition

-Hi all

-To briefly state the goal behind this project, it's simply to preserve [dev ghostline](https://gitlab.com/users/gh0stl1ne/projects)'s Bioserver1 & 2 projects, as neither of these are available on github and both require a bit of work to get up and running.

-The initial commit is identical to both projects, but in a single repo instead of separate repos.

-`Biohazard Outbreak private server.pdf` offers some guidance, but this will need to be rewritten and replaced.
+Are you looking to host your own Outbreak server?
+For the time being, you probably want to look at the original [Java implementation](https://github.com/corbin-zip/bioserver) instead of here.

+This project is really meant as a way for me to get more familiar with Go and networking, and to get exposed to PS2 stuff.
+I made frequent use of an LLM which was both extremely helpful and time saving, while also leading to numerous bugs that took too long to fix.

+Currently this project only implements File 1 but I hope to support File 2 in the future.
+I need to dig more deeply into the File 2 code and decide how I want to break the two game servers up.
+One server, multiple threads?
+One server, two databases?
+Two completely independent servers? etc.

+I'll be trying to make use of GitHub issues to help keep track of stuff that I think needs addressing.

+*_c.zip_*